Posyet

 Posyet (Посье́т) is an urban locality (an urban-type settlement) in Khasansky District of Primorsky Krai, Russia, and an ice-free port on the Possiet Bay.
 Population:

 Etymology

-It is named after the Russian navigator Konstantin Posyet (1819—1899).
+It is named after the Russian navigator Konstantin Posyet (1819–1899).

 History

 It is the oldest settlement in Primorsky Krai.
 It was established on April 11, 1860 as Novgorodsky-Posyet.
 The name Novgorodsky was given after the bay named by Nikolay Muravyov-Amursky's expedition.

 Economy

 Largest enterprise JSC Commercial port of Posyet is owned by Mechel.
 It is in possession of three 450 m mooring lines of gravitational type.

 Climate

-Posyet has a monsoonal humid continental climate (Köppen Dwb) with warm, humid and stormy summers and cold, dry winters with little snowfall.
+Posyet has a monsoonal humid continental climate (Köppen Dwb, close to Dwa) with warm-hot, humid and stormy summers and cold, dry winters with little snowfall.
+Both winters and summers in Posyet are one of the warmest in whole Russian Far East.